 We will also be welcoming Professor Ottmar Edenhofer, a lead author for Chapter 4 on ‘Economic growth, human development and welfare’, Ottmar is the Director and Chief Economist at the Potsdam Institute for Climate Impact Research; he is a leading expert on climate change policy and energy economics.

-Our third panellist will be Sofie Wolthers, the co-producer of the IPSP documentary 'A New Society', clips of which will be broadcast during Sofie's presentation
+Our third panellist will be Sofie Wolthers, the Director of the IPSP documentary 'A New Society', clips of which will be broadcast during Sofie's presentation

 Each of the speakers will introduce different sections of the report – economic, political and cultural – and will discuss their particular contributions before taking questions from the floor.

-The evening will conclude with a drinks reception, and a screening of the IPSP documentary.
+The evening will conclude with a drinks reception.